atsaloli/cicd/01-setting-up-ci/01-installing-gitlab-ce.md

 - https://docs.gitlab.com/runner/install/

+## Change host name

+Add DNS record (e.g. `alpha.gitlabtutorial.org`) so it's nicer to access the GitLab UI.

+Change hostname of your host before installing GitLab, since GitLab UI will pick up the hostname (e.g., in "git clone" URLs)

 ## Installing the Omnibus package

 Follow the download and installation instructions on https://about.gitlab.com/downloads/#ubuntu1604

-Add DNS record (e.g. `alpha.gitlabtutorial.org`) so it's nicer to access the GitLab UI

 You should now be able to login and set the password for the default Administrator user, `root`